romanejaquez/dartpad_workshop_starter/public/step_08/instructions.md

 ## Further exploration

-You can check out also how I built the ```FlutterAirAppBar```, which pretty much following the same "single-source-of-truth" style approach when styling the it, and notice how the app bar changes color as we move from mobile to larger screens.
+You can check out also how I built the ```FlutterAirAppBar``` widget, which pretty much follows the same "single-source-of-truth" style approach when styling it, and notice how the app bar changes color as we move from mobile to larger screens.

 These are some approaches you can utilize in your own apps in order to bring responsiveness in a clean and efficient way.